directus/directus/docs/reference/authentication.md

 #### Request Body

 `token` **Required**\
-Verification token, as provided in the email sent by the registration endpoint.
+Verification token, as provided in the verification email sent by the registration endpoint.

 ### Example